 When searching through the web for the best screen recorder for Mac, we came across Snagit, especially the updated 2022 version.
 The app is easy to use, with built-in video editing tools and OCR (optical image recognition) that let’s you pick up text right from the recording.

-Allowing different screen recording options, plenty of presets, and a seamless cloud connection, we picked Snagit 2022 to be the best third-party alternative for how to record screen on macOS Monterey and older.
+Allowing different screen recording options, plenty of presets, and a seamless cloud connection, we picked Snagit 2022 to be the best third-party alternative for how to record screen on macOS Ventura and older.

 - Launch the Snagit 2022 app on your Mac.